sablier-labs/flow/PRECISION-ISSUE.md

 ### Problem 2: Minimum Transferable Value

-**Minimum Transferable Value (mvt)** is defined as the smallest amount of tokens that can be streamed in one second.
-In an N-decimal rps system, the mvt cannot be less than 1 token.
-For example, in USDC, the mvt is `0.000001e6` USDC, which is equivalent to streaming `0.0864e6` USDC per day.
+**Minimum Transferable Value (MVT)** is defined as the smallest amount of tokens that can be streamed in one second.
+In an N-decimal rps system, the MVT cannot be less than 1 token.
+For example, in USDC, the MVT is `0.000001e6` USDC, which is equivalent to streaming `0.0864e6` USDC per day.
 If we were to stream a high priced token, such as a wrapped Bitcoin with 6 decimals, then such system could not allow users to stream less than `0.0864e6 WBTC = $5184` per day (price taken at $60,000 per BTC).

-By using an 18-decimal rps system, we can allow streaming of amount less than minimum Transferable Value.
+By using an 18-decimal rps system, we can allow streaming of amount less than Minimum Transferable Value.

 The above issues are inherent to **all** decimal systems, and get worse as the number of decimals used to represent rps decreases.
 Therefore, we took the decision to define `rps` as an 18-decimal number so that it can minimize, if not